Adopted in Convention, March 24, 2018

 Individuals own their bodies and have rights over them that other individuals, groups, and governments may not violate.
 Individuals have the freedom and responsibility to decide what they knowingly and voluntarily consume, and what risks they accept to their own health, finances, safety, or life.
 Individuals should be free to make choices for themselves and to accept responsibility for the consequences of the choices they make provided those choices do not violate the rights of others.
 Our support of an individual’s right to make choices in life does not mean that we necessarily approve or disapprove of those choices.

 Criminal and civil laws should be limited to violations of the rights of others through fraud, force, or deliberate and credible threats of imminent force.
 We therefore reject all laws that create crimes without victims, for voluntary and consensual activities, such as but not limited to, the use of drugs for medicinal or recreational purposes, prostitution, and gambling.
 We also reject government placing itself as a proxy victim of alleged crimes.

 We support full freedom of expression and oppose government censorship, regulation, or control of technology, or collusion with communications media.
 We favor the freedom to engage in or abstain from any religious activities that do not violate the rights of others.
 We oppose government actions which either aid or attack any religion.

 Libertarians advocate individual privacy and call for government transparency.
-We condemn government’s practice of spying on its own citizens.
-We support the rights recognized by the Fourth Amendment to be secure in our persons, homes, property, and communications.
-Protection from unreasonable search and seizure includes records held by third parties, such as, but not limited to, email, library, medical, and phone records.
+We condemn government’s practice of spying on individuals without probable cause and due process.
+We support the rights recognized by the Fourth Amendment to be secure in our persons, property, communications and other effects including data held by third parties, such as, but not limited to, email, library, medical, and phone records.

 Sexual orientation, preference, gender, or gender identity should have no impact on the government’s treatment of individuals, such as in marriage, child custody, adoption, immigration or military service laws.
 Government does not have the authority to define, license or restrict personal relationships.
 Consenting adults should be free to choose their own sexual practices and personal relationships.
 We favor the complete extrication of government from private consensual relationships.